Zyhod/Vieno/Reference/Features and Commands/Characters.md

 - The ID of the character you're updating needs to be second.
 - The information you're adding needs to be last.

-It is important to note that only the Creator of a character can edit their information.
+*(Note) It is important to know that only the Creator of a character can edit their information.*

 ### Main